DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 In cryptography, there are many applications for randomly generated numbers.
-However, the process of producing these random numbers tends to be pseudo-random, e.g. utilizing the current states of various modules.
+However, the process of producing these random numbers tends to be pseudo-random, e.g. utilizing the current states of various modules [@randomness].
 These numbers do not generate true randomness, and in order to heighten security other methods of generating these are required.
-Current random number generators (_RNG_) are usually implemented in code, using certain states of the host machine as a starting point before running a predetermined algorithm.
+Current random number generators (_RNG_) are usually implemented in code, using certain states of the host machine as a starting point before running a predetermined algorithm [@randomness].
 This pseudo-random number generation (_PRNG_) comes with the drawback that the result is always deterministic, provided that the initial state is known.

 True random numbers, then, cannot be produced solely through code.
 These systems require some input that is neither replicable nor reproducible.
 One proposed solution for this is quantum random number generation (_QRNG_) [@QRNG].
-By reading quantum fluctuations from any given source, for instance an optical signal, the inherent unpredictability of said source can be harnessed in order to produce a random number from a state that is nigh impossible to reproduce accurately.
+By reading quantum fluctuations from any given source, for instance an optical signal, the inherent natural unpredictability of said source can be harnessed in order to produce a random number from a state that is nigh impossible to reproduce accurately.

 In this project, we will be writing firmware for one such solution, which reads quantum variations from an optical signal.
 Further details about how this signal